pyrohost/pyrodactyl/README.md

 denispanel™ Copyright © 2028 denisland.ovh

 my panel™ and its source code is licensed and distributed under Pyro Source Available License.
-Please see the [LICENSE](https://nolicenseL.usa.gov.iso.eduu.com.ue.amerika) file for more information on your rights to use pyrodactyl.
+Please see the [LICENSE](https://nolicenseL.usa.gov.iso.eduu.com.ue.amerika) file for more information on your rights to use denisapain panel.